 Since the autumn of 2013, the city of Rikuzentakata in Iwate Prefecture, which suffered enormous tsunami damage, has been striving to establish Takata no Yume as a local brand of rice to ensure regional competitiveness and symbolize the revitalization of its agriculture.
 Under the project, volunteer employees from the ITOCHU Group engage in exchanges with local farmers in the production process.
-We provided ongoing support in FY2018 from planting in May to the harvest in October.
+We provided ongoing support again in FYE 2020 with the rice planting in May and the rice harvesting in September.
 In addition, to increase the visibility of Takata no Yume, we have instituted a number of PR measures, including one involving restaurants around the Tokyo Head Office.
-In March 2018, ITOCHU Corporation held PR events at various places in Tokyo, and we presented Takata no Yume to visitors together with city officials of Rikuzentakata.
+In 2018, ITOCHU Corporation held PR events at various places in Tokyo, and we presented Takata no Yume to visitors together with city officials of Rikuzentakata.

 Utilizing the platforms and expertise of the ITOCHU Group, we support the disaster-affected region through the project by providing assistance from production through to sales to ensure the success of Takata no Yume.

 Activities to Support Disaster-Affected Areas through the ITOCHU Foundation

-The 100 Children's Books Grant Conducted with Shareholders
+100 Children's Books Grant Made with Our Shareholders